jekyll/jekyll/site/_posts/2014-08-10-jekyll-2-3-0-released.markdown

 fixes.
 Some of the highlights:

 * Pages, Posts, and Drafts can now be converted by multiple converters.
+* Static files can now be safely included in collections.
+They'll be placed in a `collection.files` array. `collection.docs` still holds exclusively content with YAML front matter.
 * Sass files can once again be rendered by Liquid.
 However, neither Sass nor CoffeeScript can ever have a layout.
+Bonus: `scssify` and `sassify` Liquid filters.
 * Partial variables allowed now in the path argument of `include` calls
 * We added a `jekyll help` command.
 Pass it a subcommand to see more info about that subcommand.
 Or don't, to see the help for `jekyll` itself.
 * Lots of fixes to the site template we use for `jekyll new`, including converting the CSS into SCSS.
-* Fix for static files in collections (e.g. images)
 * The `jsonify` filter will now call `#to_liquid` for you
 * Lots, lots more!